Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

 Events leading up and through the 2008 financial crisis

-Debt is the real killer during a financial crisis.
+However, know that debt is the real killer during a financial crisis.
+Debt is what financially ruins even the richest people in the world.
 Please make sure you have enough liquidity to last you through at least six months of living expenses in case you lose your job.
 You do not want to be a forced seller during a market meltdown.

 At the very least, please keep contributing to your tax-advantaged retirement accounts.
 Your goal is to stay invested for as long as possible.
 Keep on dollar-cost-averaging during good times and bad.